mlinke-ai/kev_in/docs/api/login.md

 authors:
     - Max Linke
     - and others
-date: 2022-11-26
+date: 2022-12-09
 ---

 # Login API

 The login route is the enpoint to perform the login authentication process.
+After the login is performed the client gets a JWT (JSON Web Token) which it has to store and which it can use to authenticate against the server.

+After the login Process is done the client has to send the JWT with every following HTTP-request as a header `Authorization: Bearer <token>` until logging out.

 The endpoint can be accessed at `<address>:<port>/login`.